- About Us

 Despite California's growing state revenues and fiscal stability, Governor Brown's 2014-15 fails to restore critical investments in children's programs or repair a social safety net that has been slashed by budget cuts in past years.
 Governor Brown has continued his refrain of fiscal restraint and emphasized paying down $11.8 billion in debt and building up a $2.3 billion reserve.
 The budget proposal maintains billions of dollars in devastating cuts to programs serving California's most vulnerable children and families.

-The Governor’s budget reflects a 5% increase in CalWORKs grants adopted in the 2013-14 budget, but proposes no additional grant increases.
+The Governor's budget proposes no additional CalWORKs grant increases.
 Cash grants for most families will remain below 50% of the federal poverty line.
 The budget maintains the 24-month limit for parents to receive benefits, which is down from 60 months in 2011.
-The budget proposes a 3-year, 6-county pilot to provide targeted assistance, licensed child care and work readiness activities) to 2,000 CalWORKs families who face multiple challenges to securing employment.

-The Governor’s budget reflects the full implementation of federal health care reform in California.
-The proposal maintains a 10% cut to payment for doctors, dentists and other providers in Medi-Cal, while partially rolling back the retroactive portion of the cut.
-California’s Medi-Cal provider payments are already among the lowest in the country, and may discourage providers from participating in the Medi-Cal program.
+The Governor's budget reflects the full implementation of federal health care reform in California.
+Unfortunately, the proposal maintains a 10% cut to payment for doctors, dentists and other providers in Medi-Cal.
+California's Medi-Cal provider payments are already among the lowest in the country, and may discourage providers from participating in the Medi-Cal program.

 The Governor proposes a significant increase in funding for K-12 education, which will be split between providing ongoing funding for schools and one-time funds for debt repayment and facility maintenance.
 The budget would provide $4.5 billion to continue implementation of the Local Control Funding Formula, a new funding formula passed last year that directs additional resources to disadvantaged students.
 Despite the reinvestment in education in the last two budgets, California's per-student education spending still lags far behind the national average.